The TDPS Season

 Each semester we present one to three student Workshops, as well as numerous final showcases for coursework, including the Directors' Showcase, Playwrights' Showcase, and other kinds of experimental theater.
 These works allows faculty and students to test ideas, to develop students' skills, to produce original work, and to take a risk with new kinds of experimental collaboration.
 The focus for workshops and showings is given to getting work on its feet in front of an audience with minimal technical support and typically run two to four performances within a week.

-Where do you produce your plays?
+Where do you present your performances?

 We present our season in The Playhouse at Zellerbach Hall (a 547-seat theater with a flexible configuration), Durham Studio Theater (135 seats), Zellerbach Room 7 (a black box theater with 66 seats), and Z170 (a flexible studio space seating up to 36).
 See the Cal Performances website for more information about The Playhouse at Zellerbach Hall.